-When implementing a time tracking tool in an innovative company, the CTO explains that although it is essential for him, he does not expect his teams to fill in their timesheets.
-In his opinion, “people fill in a tool when it brings them something” and charging time to research projects does not bring anything to the user.
+When implementing a time-tracking tool in an innovative company, the CTO explains that although it is essential for him, he does not expect his teams to fill in their timesheets.
+In his opinion, “people fill in a tool when it brings them something”.
+Time reporting does not bring anything to the user.

-On the other hand, users may be very involved in one part of the process and perceive less interest or value in the previous or future steps.
+On the other hand, users may be very committed to part of the process.
+Then they perceive less interest or value in the previous or future stages.

 Let’s take another example, that of expense reports in an HRIS (Human Resources Information System) or an ERP.
-It is easy to imagine that an employee will have a real commitment and interest in having visibility on the status of his reimbursement requests as well as on their payment, less on the realization of the bill… A user who will have taken 4 months to make his expense reports will often expect to be reimbursed in the following week.
-This is human!
+It is easy to imagine that an employee will have a real commitment and interest in having visibility on the status of his reimbursement requests as well as on their payment, less on the realization of the bill… A user who has taken 4 months to declare his expenses, will often expect to be reimbursed in the following week.
+It’s only human!

-So one of the best ways to ensure that your software will be used, that the data entries will be well done so that the solution brings the expected value, is to make sure it is easy to use.
+So one of the best ways to ensure that your software will be used and that the data entries will be well done so that the solution brings the expected value, is to make sure it is easy to use.